HurpDurp/TF2Benchmarker/README.md

 ### Usage

-1. Remove any configs that could interfere with the benchmark (usually autoexec.cfg)
+1. Remove or disable any configs that could interfere with the benchmark (autoexec.cfg)
-2. Set your TF2 path to your `Team Fortress 2` directory (Usually steamapps/common/Team Fortress 2).
+2. Set the TF2 path to your `Team Fortress 2` directory (steamapps/common/Team Fortress 2).
-3. **(Optional)** Set your DirectX level.
+3. Set the DirectX level, or leave it unchanged.
 4. Load an existing FPS config or use the default TF2 configuration.
 5. Load or add commands to benchmark.
 The file format for loading benchmarks is described below.
 6. **(Optional)** In the `Benchmark List` and `FPS Config` tabs, uncheck values you don't wish to use.
 7. Specify the demo to benchmark.
 8. Click start.
-9. View the results in the `Results` tab.
+9. After the benchmark completes, view the results in the `Results` tab.

 ### Keys

-`Shift + F10` will stop a benchmark while it is running.
+`Shift + F10` will stop a benchmark while one is running.
 TF2 will not immediately close, instead it will just finish the current command and stop.
 You should hear a sound after pressing it.

-`Alt + S` will start and stop the benchmark.
-The TF2 Bench window must be in focus, unlike the command above.
+`Alt + S` will start and stop the benchmark while in the GUI.

 `Alt + B` will run a baseline benchmark.